PetraOleum/mastodon-metservice/README.md

 */5 * * * * /home/petra/mastodon-metservice/venv/bin/python /home/petra/mastodon-metservice/mastodon-metservice.py --config=/home/petra/mastodon-metservice/config.json --dir="/home/petra/mastodon-metservice" >> /home/petra/weatherbot-log.txt 2>&1
 ```

 If run with `--debug` the bot will not connect to Mastodon or post but instead prints to stdout, and therefore does not need valid user credentials.
-However it still needs the[mastodon.py](https://mastodonpy.readthedocs.io/en/stable/index.html) package to be loaded.
+However it still needs the [mastodon.py](https://mastodonpy.readthedocs.io/en/stable/index.html) package to be loaded.

 ## Configuration